Mercedes A-Class review

-There's Pre-safe, which prepares you and the car for an impending accident, and plenty of other high-tech kit is available even if it does add a lot to the price of the car.
-It all helped the A-Class get the full five stars from crash safety experts at Euro NCAP.
+There's Pre-safe, which prepares you and the car for an impending accident, and plenty of other high-tech kit is available even if it does add a lot to the price of the A-Class.
+It all helped the car get the full five stars from the crash safety experts at Euro NCAP.

 Thanks to the new, sleeker styling the A-Class is 160mm lower, as well as being longer and wider - but that shift in dimensions has made the boot quite a bit smaller and less practical.